treeman/money/README.md

     * Option to insert and continue to insert another transaction
 1. Search/filter/sort
 1. Checkbox handling
-    + alter appearance to be selected
-    + ability to delete all selected
     + ability to change category for all selected
     + ability to clear/unclear all selected
 1. Edit a transaction should reveal: